HTTP-RPC/Sierra/README.md

 <text-pane text="Hello, World!" horizontalAlignment="center"/>
 ```

 Numeric and boolean values are automatically converted to the appropriate type.
 Properties that expect values defined by the `SwingConstants` class (such as "horizontalAlignment") can be specified via a lowercase version of the constant name.
-Enum values are specified using [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+Enum values are specified using [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

 ### Color and Font Values
 Color and font properties can be specified using the formats supported by `Color#decode()` and `Font#decode()`, respectively.
 For example, this markup creates an instance of `JLabel` and sets its "foreground" property to gray: